-The data collection methodology adopted for the HVAC component of the RMST is based upon recommendations of the Efficiency Market Share Tracking Needs Assessment and Scoping Study (Scoping Study).
-The Scoping Study found that obtaining HVAC equipment sales data at the distribution level was appropriate and cost-effective relative to other alternatives.
-Despite its advantages, however, the Scoping Study found that distributor-level data can be limiting due to the inability to distinguish the market event (e.g., new construction versus replacement installations), since both builders and contractors purchase equipment from HVAC distributors.
-It is also not possible to discern new construction versus retrofit/replacement sales.
+The data collection methodology adopted for the HVAC component of the RMST is based upon recommendations of the Efficiency Market Share Tracking Needs Assessment and Scoping Study (Scoping Study).5 The Scoping Study found that obtaining HVAC equipment sales data at the distribution level was appropriate and cost-effective relative to other alternatives.6 The disadvantage, however, is that distributor-level data can be limiting due to the inability to distinguish the market event (i.e., new construction versus replacement installations), since both builders and contractors purchase equipment from HVAC distributors.

 The project team recruited a panel of equipment distributors to provide sales data for the HVAC equipment analysis.
-The data collected from distributors are used to estimate average energy efficiency ratings and shares of energy efficient equipment in the overall market.
+The data collected from distributors are used to estimate average energy efficiency ratings and shares of ENERGY STAR qualified equipment in the overall residential market.